 No one method, textbook, or approach is given preference over any other in designing the exams.
 The exams do reflect the principles of the World-Readiness Standards for Learning Languages and their focus on developing competence to communicate effectively and interact with cultural competence to participate in multilingual communities.
 Exam materials are selected with great care to be interesting and accessible to a large, general student population.
 They are varied in character and focus of interest.
 While the Exam is challenging, it is based on knowledge and abilities well within the reach of all students.

-Targeted Proficiencies.
-The Level 1 Exam measures student proficiencies in the Novice range as measured by the ACTFL Proficiency Guidelines.
+The Level 1 Exam targets student proficiencies in the Novice Low to Mid range as measured by the ACTFL Proficiency Guidelines.
 These students understand some ideas on familiar topics containing phrases, simple sentences, and frequently used expressions.
 They can understand the main point and a few details in short conversations, messages, and announcements.

-The Level 3 Exam measures student proficiencies in the Intermediate Low proficiency range.
+The Level 3 Exam targets student proficiencies in the Novice High to Intermediate Low proficiency range.
 These students understand the main idea and many details on familiar topics expressed in a series of connected sentences, conversations, presentations, and messages.
 They comprehend information related to basic personal and social needs and relevant to their immediate environment such as everyday life, school, and community.

-The Level 4 Exam measures student proficiencies in the Intermediate proficiency range.
+The Level 4 Exam targets student proficiencies in the Intermediate Low to Mid proficiency range.
 These students understand the main points and most details in conversations, presentations, and messages on familiar topics.
 They also understand the main idea and some details on unfamiliar topics.
 They demonstrate emerging evidence of the ability to make inferences.
 They comprehend texts focused on relevant real-world topics of general interest.

 Format.
 The National German Exam is delivered in electronic format compatible with Windows and Apple operating systems and various internet browsers.
 Students will need access to a computer connected to the internet in order to take the exam.
 Headphones or earbuds are required so that students may hear the audio portion of the exam.
 This online delivery system allows for the inclusion of video clips as source material for the exam.
 Students will be able to pause audio and video materials, and replay portions as many times as they wish within the allotted time.